 Here’s why: This rewards card offers points for all your purchases and even more for purchases at supermarkets, gas stations and restaurants.

 The Navy Federal Credit Union More Rewards American Express® Card is a good option for those who want to earn rewards every time they spend.
 It offers three points per $1 at supermarkets and gas stations, two points at restaurants and one point for all other purchases.

 There are also no rewards limits, so you can score points with every purchase and redeem your points for travel, gift cards and more without the worry of losing them.

 The card stays true to its name, with more rewards via a welcome bonus.
-Currently, new cardholders can get up to 25,000 points (valued at $250) when they spend $3,000 on purchases in the first 90 days from opening a new card account.
+Currently, new cardholders can earn 30,000 points (valued at $300) when they spend $3,000 on purchases in the first 90 days from opening a new card account.
 The card also has no annual fee.